jeandrek/harp-midi/README.md

 ## Configuration

 Upon startup Harp-MIDI loads the Lisp file at `~/.harp-midi.lisp`, if it exists.
-Here you (will be able to &ndash;
+Here you can put values for options for Harp-MIDI.

-currently there is nothing to configure) put configuration options for Harp-MIDI.
+Options are stored in variables in the `harp-midi` package.
+Any option can be assigned to and can be overrided with a command-line option.

 ## Current Limitations